 Students interested in this program are expected to attend an information and advising session.

 As part of your EET training, you'll have access to the PCC MakerSpaces, which feature 3D printers, laser cutters, sewing machines for wearable tech, soldering stations, CADD access, classes, and more!

 For more than 50 years, our Electronic Engineering Technology (EET) program has produced graduates whose superior skills and abilities have helped them obtain excellent jobs and pursue advanced degrees.
 Many of our graduates have achieved upper-level positions as engineering managers and quality control technicians in some of the Northwest’s most reputable firms, including Intel, Biotronik, Sunset Solar, Cascade Microtech, and many Portland area hospitals including OHSU, Providence and the Veteran's Medical Center.

 Our program is at an institution accredited by the Northwest Association of Schools and Colleges Commission.
 In addition, our program offers unique flexibility with day and evening courses, "real-world" training, and quality instruction from those who possess advanced degrees and a broad range of industry experience.

-Employers prefer college graduates, so where and with whom you study can make a big difference.
+Employers prefer college graduates, so where and with whom you study can make big difference.
 Our program’s difference is clear.
 Our Electronic Engineering Technology program has the breadth of courses, industry affiliations, and resources that enable you to begin your career in an innovative and enduring field.
 We understand getting started in electronic engineering isn't easy.
 That’s why we provide the right courses and resources so you get the skills and experience you need when you need it, whether you’re returning to school for a skills upgrade or just beginning your career.

 - Not sure what area of engineering you are interested in?
 Take ENGR100: Exploring Engineering.